- Augmented Reality

 Alternatively, these solutions can be used to deliver interactive virtual reality property tours and 360-degrees viewing experiences.
 The analysis we’ve mentioned above states that 90% of the industry professionals agree that AR and VR can significantly improve customer satisfaction.

 Interior design can be difficult and time-consuming, but augmented reality technology in retail makes it easier and less expensive.
 The MagicPlan app can help you measure and sketch 2D and 3D blueprints using your smartphone’s camera.
 Additionally, you can use augmented reality for home decoration.
 For example, the TapPainter app by MDi Touch helps customers experiment with different color codes for their walls with a few swipes on a smartphone screen.
 A few more clicks, and you can send the paint to your shopping cart, saving you time and making life easier.

-A virtual showroom is a great example of augmented reality in ecommerce.
+A virtual showroom is a great example of augmented reality in ecommerce and will definitely be one of the biggest augmented reality trends in 2022.
 Companies don’t have to invest in physical branches.
 A smartphone or even a small empty room with a VR headset is enough to showcase cars, trucks, or heavy machinery to potential clients.
 This solution is popular in the automotive industry.
 Companies like Audi are launching it in their dealerships to give their sales teams and customers a true-to-life virtual experience of sitting in a car or observing its technical components.

 Do you have urgent issues with your product that need resolving?
 Even repair services can be accessible remotely via smartphones and AR-powered apps.